ScaledMap/LoadOut/README.md

 looks for filetype e.g .jpeg, .gif, or some search engine proxies work.
 Should support any filetype listed on firefox's documentation.

-youtube.com/watch = to filter iframes and construct playlists out of categories(great for creating music playlists)
+youtube.com/watch = to filter iframes and construct playlists out of categories

 /channel/, /c/, /user/ = to pull out the bookmarked channel videos

-it can pull these out of your bookmarks or you can just add them directly to the application and sort them yourself
+it will pull the routes out of your bookmarks by default.

 @secret/@hidden == default passwords

-you can add anything you want but those urls will be sorted into the appropriate categories by default. so yeah...
+you can add anything you want but those urls will be sorted into the appropriate categories by default.

+so yeah...
 Kind of gives your bookmarks more utility.

 Title